reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 <br />

 <h2>Purpose</h2>
-Our team encountered some challenges while setting up our SIEM lab environment.
-Specifically, team members using Apple silicon-based computers faced difficulties creating virtual machines on their personal computers.
-We addressed this issue using UTM, a virtualized environment designed for M1 and M2 Macs.
+Our team faced some challenges when setting up our SIEM lab environment.
+Team members using Apple silicon-based computers encountered difficulties creating virtual machines on their personal computers.
+We were able to resolve this issue by using UTM, a virtualized environment that is designed for M1 and M2 Macs.
 This allowed our team members to have Linux distributions on their computers that they could use on the go.
-We created a tutorial to assist other information security professionals and students facing similar issues.
+We created a tutorial to help other information security professionals and students who may be facing similar issues.

 <h2>Tools & Environments Used </h2>
 - <b> UTM (Universal Type Manager) | QEMU | Virtualization